canonical/pebble/docs/tutorial/getting-started.md

 """ > $PEBBLE/layers/001-http-server.yaml
 ```

-This creates a simple layer containing only one service (which runs a basic HTTP server using Python's `http` module, listening on port 8080).
+This creates a simple layer containing only one service (named "http-server", which runs a basic HTTP server using Python's `http` module, listening on port 8080).

 ## Start the Pebble daemon

 Now we are ready to run the Pebble daemon.

-Pebble is invoked using `pebble <command>`.
+> Pebble is invoked using `pebble <command>`.
 (To get more information, run `pebble -h`.)

 To start the daemon, run: